 - Successfully partnered with executives, consultants, and client staff to understand the business and provide thought leadership on creative operational strategies that allowed acceleration of company goals along with risk mitigation

-- Routinely advised clients regarding development and structuring of life sciences industry relationships with health care providers and nonprofit entities
+- Routinely advise clients regarding development and structuring of life sciences industry relationships with health care providers and nonprofit entities

-- Provided robust yet practical transactional and regulatory compliance guidance to various health care provider types such as: physician/medical group, laboratory, co-located hospital, satellite facility, primary care IPA (independent physician association), FQHC (Federally Qualified Health Center), PPO (Preferred Provider Organization), general acute care hospital, SNF (Skilled Nursing Facility), urgent care center, ambulatory surgery center, hospice and home care, and ancillary health care provider professional corporations
+- Provided robust yet practical transactional and regulatory compliance guidance to various health care provider types such as: physician/medical group, laboratory, co-located hospital, satellite facility, primary care IPA (independent physician association), FQHC (Federally Qualified Health Center), PPO (Preferred Provider Organization), SNF (Skilled Nursing Facility), urgent care center, ambulatory surgery center, hospice and home care, and ancillary health care provider professional corporations

 - Experienced in: